 - Ultimate: Hunter's Fury (X) - Fires up to three energy blasts that pierce walls and travel the length of the map.
 Any enemies that are hit take near-fatal damage and are revealed to your team.

-What can Viper do?: Viper’s abilities are all about defense and the control of space via spikes and cannisters of poison gas.
+How to play Viper in Valorant: Viper’s abilities are all about defense and the control of space via spikes and cannisters of poison gas.
 She has the abilities to make a dome of poison gas to trap foes inside or outside, as well as creating a deadly wall of gas.
 Finally she has a spike which will deploy an expanding field of gas when used.
 It’s difficult to see through the line of gas once Viper has them set, making her game one of both visual deterrence and perilous defenses.
 Cross into her deadly gas if you dare.